 - Japan: Amazon.co.jp

-- WORLDWIDE (Except EU): Book Depository
+- WORLDWIDE with free shipping: Book Depository

 Gardens grow more than just pretty flowers.
 They grow well-being and a deeper connection with nature.
 Gardens can also produce plant material for creating homemade skincare, natural dyes, artisan crafts, delicious foods and beverages, and medicines–homegrown ways to create a wholesome lifestyle.
+Plant-based projects in the book include:

 - Using onion skins to dye wool